This article covers some basics about modern firearms – stuff available from the 1930s onward.

 M&M Hi-Cap Medium Calibre Semi-Auto [Ranged Ballistic Damage 3]

 The Beretta 92 (adopted by the US Army as the M9) is iconic in this category.
-Lots and lots of movie and gaming handgunners have used the “big black gun”, including Mel Gibson as Martin Riggs in Lethal Weapon and many of Chow Yun Fat’s characters.
+Innumerable movie and gaming handgunners have used the “big black gun”, including Mel Gibson as Martin Riggs in Lethal Weapon and many of Chow Yun Fat’s characters.

 High-capacity Glock handguns have become a standard in US security and law enforcement applications.
 Their fictional footprint started in earnest in the 1990s, and from the 2000s on generic pistols will often be drawn in comics with the distinctive Glock lines.
 Here is a fairly modern one, the .40 Glock 22.
 It is the FBI’s standard sidearm.